matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 As a result of this, you would be able to reply with an image.
 New clients would also be able to implement edits and replies more easily, as they can sidestep a lot of pitfalls.
+This should improve the look and feel of replies in Matrix across all clients in the long term.

-An extended motivation is provided at [the end of this document](Appendix-B:-Issues-with-the-current-fallbacks).
+An extended motivation is provided at [the end of this document](user-content-appendix-b-issues-with-the-current-fallbacks).

 There are similar benefit for not adding a fallback to edits.
 This proposal focuses on replies for simplicity, but encourages